paige-lee/ses5394/README.md

 ### P3: Trip Generation

 The goal of this assignment was to model a specific trip purpose from the TDM23 trip generation model and identify the strongest contributing factors.
+I chose to focus on examining the contributing factors to predicting whether a person will take a healthcare trip (medical, dental, therapy).